In This Article

-Dietitian Salaries by State
+Median Dietitians’ Salaries Compared by State

 The city and state where you work plays a big part in what you could earn due in large part to the cost of living.
 Unsurprisingly, states on the West and East coasts report some of the highest salaries.

-Average salary information is calculated by the U.S. Bureau of Labor Statistics and is based on the payroll records of business establishments.
-Actual salaries vary greatly depending on your location, level of education, years of experience, work environment, and many other factors.
-Please note that salaries may differ even more for those who are self-employed or work part time.
+Source: U.S. Bureau of Labor Statistics (BLS) 2022 median salary; projected job growth through 2032.
+Actual salaries vary depending on location, level of education, years of experience, work environment, and other factors.
+Salaries may differ even more for those who are self-employed or work part time.

 Where are Dietitians Most in Demand?

-Geographic areas that have higher concentrations of people are most likely to have more people dealing with obesity, diabetes, cardiovascular disease, and chronic diseases associated with aging, all of whom benefit from the services provided by dietitians.
+Geographic areas that have higher concentrations of people are more likely to have more people dealing with obesity, diabetes, cardiovascular disease, and chronic diseases associated with aging, all of whom benefit from the services provided by dietitians.

 How Dietitian Salaries Vary by Specialty

-According to the Academy’s survey, the particular work environment in which you practice is another factor to consider when determining salary.
-“The 2019 survey shows that RDNs who do not see patients/clients earn more than those who do,” the report states, “but that is primarily attributable to the fact that they have other characteristics that correlate with higher wages.
+According to a survey from the Academy of Nutrition and Dietetics, the particular work environment in which you practice is another factor to consider when determining salary.
+“The survey shows that RDNs who do not see patients/clients earn more than those who do,” the report states, “but that is primarily attributable to the fact that they have other characteristics that correlate with higher wages.

-What’s Your Highest Earning Potential?
+What’s Your Highest Earning Potential as RDN?

-Variables such as advanced education and specialization certifications can help you increase your earnings no matter where you live.
+Variables such as advanced education and specialization certifications can help you increase your earnings—no matter where you live.

 It Depends on Your Level of Education

-While state licensure and certification laws vary, you’ll have to complete a bachelor’s degree (there are online options for this as well) and other requirements regarding experience and practice hours to qualify for Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) credentials.
+While state licensure and certification laws vary, you’ll have to complete a bachelor’s degree (there are online RDN options for this as well) and other requirements regarding experience and practice hours to qualify for Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) credentials.